I'm very excited to announce the availability of RecPro Tweed-Era capacitors, made in the USA and offered through my RecPro Audio division.

 It is important to know that it is not possible to create *exact* clones of old caps today, because some of them were made with solutions containing PCBs, and the machinery no longer exists to support the construction techniques utilized.
 However, these are minor obstacles to overcome as they don't affect the performance of the cap (in the world of guitar amps) and modern alternatives exist.

-BUT, what is of utmost importance are the materials used in the winding of the capacitor - which *are* available today.
+What is of utmost importance, however, are the materials used in the winding of the capacitor - which are available today.